 Now the butter was ready for to scoop from the bottom of the churn.
 Save the churn buttermilk for making bread, it is very tasty.

 After that it was time to wash the butter carefully with cold water.
 It is good to strain and wash away the churn buttermilk as carefully as possible.
 That way the butter stays fresh longer.

 When the washing is done, salt the butter with 1 teaspoon of salt.
-Put it in a bowl and storage in the freezer.
+Put it in a bowl and storage in the fridge.

 The butter will keep from couple days to a week.
 After couple of days, my butter still smells and tastes fresh and good.